 The mine in Shor's Stone has become infested with spiders, but the guards apparently can't be bothered to do anything about it (despite the fact that they'll gladly draw steel against much nastier things that might wander into town, up to and including freakin' dragons).
 Filnjar lampshades this, stating that there's no point in defending the place if they can't get anything out of the mine.
 Probably not coincidentally, this town is located in Riften hold.

 The Pollyanna: Shahvee, despite living in the docks of Windhelm, with the Nords being intensively prejudiced towards her race and being paid a pittance for her work, is very cheerful and upbeat.
 In her own words, "There's nothing to be gained by being miserable."

 "Sometimes life puts you in difficult circumstances you didn't choose, but being happy or unhappy is a choice you make, and I've chosen to make the best of things that I can."

-- Power Glows: All enchanted items have a colored glow around them, and these auras are generally visible even outside your inventory.
+Power Glows: All enchanted items have a colored glow around them, and these auras are generally visible even outside your inventory.

-Punched Across the Room: Give your Khajiit character two perks in Heavy Armor, the best gauntlets you can get, and enchant them and a ring with Fortify Unarmed.
-Then watch what happens when you seek out low-level bandits or wildlife.
-C'mon, it'll be fun.
+Punched Across the Room: Give your Khajiit character the "Fists of Steel" perk in Heavy Armor, the best gauntlets you can get (or make), and enchant them (and a ring) with Fortify Unarmed.
+Then watch what happens when you seek out low-level bandits or wildlife to wail on....